An incident management system (IMS) can do a lot for you.

 Do you see how the order comes together now?

 All incidents coming into your system, and their associated details, will be viewable and manageable by all personnel, simultaneously.

-Segmenting screens allows personnel to focus on their incidents or issues while creating a streamlined flow of information.
+Segmenting screens allow personnel to focus on their incidents or issues while creating a streamlined flow of information.

 See how the unity of both a system and operation leads to order at your property?

 You can even enhance your ability to know what's going on by adding live mapping software into your arsenal.